- Briefing Room

 FHWA revised the TAP Questions and Answers to address questions and comments received from June 2013 through October 2014.
 This Q&A supplements the TAP Program Guidance released in June 2013.

 1. Which agencies select projects for the suballocated TAP funds?

-MAP-21 requires the following with respect to the selection of projects:
+The Moving Ahead for Progress in the 21st Century Act (MAP-21) requires the following with respect to the selection of TAP projects: